dattngo/dattngo.github.io/_pages/about.md

   image: "/images/ObMDaxk.jpg"
 ---

+•	Welcome!
 I particularly investigate topics in the fields of machine learning/deep learning and signal processing for temporal signal analysis.

+•	My CV is available here